paconte/django-assestment-1/README.md

 Django contains the application called transations.
 This app contains the transaction model where all transaction are stored.
 The views.py files contains the API endpoints logic.

-The database is slite3, this is very handy for development but not for performance.
+The database is sqlite3, this is very handy for development but not for performance.

 Docker is used to build an image with nginx as a web server.

+Python version 3.10 has been used for developing the app, there is no guarantee it works with other versions.

 ### Transactions
 For convenience the transactions are decimals with two decimals values and 7 not decimal values.
 There are validations performed when importing values.